 Kelly reflected positively on the reasons why his father moved from Kimmirut to Iqaluit in 1957, saying to the QTC, "I think my father knew that if we went to school we would have a better chance of living."
 He added, "I never thought about it, but he probably fixed it so we would survive."

-For others, however, they were left with painful memories about coping in a new community where they were sent for schooling or medical reasons, but were unable to move back to home communities due to the cost of travel.
+For others, however, the personal landscape includes painful memories of coping in a new community where they were sent for schooling or medical reasons, but were unable to move back to home communities due to the cost of travel.

-Inuit faced opportunities and challenges, including a skeptical, inexperienced and colonial-minded bureaucracy, head-on and realistically.
-Inuit provided the bulk of the labour, energy, and leadership that built the city's infrastructure, businesses, and institutions that were such important factors in choosing Iqaluit as Nunavut's capital.
+Inuit faced opportunities and challenges, including a sceptical, inexperienced and colonial-minded bureaucracy, head-on and realistically.
+They provided the bulk of the labour, energy, and leadership that built the city's infrastructure, businesses, and institutions, which were critical factors in making Iqaluit the territory's capital.